-It is a question that comes up again and again, often from someone who has found an old Laser hull that had been sitting neglected for some years and wants to give it new life.
+It is a question that comes up again and again, often from someone who has found an old hull that had been sitting neglected for some years and wants to give it new life.
 Or maybe you are planning to buy a used boat and you know the sail number and want some idea how old the boat is.

 What year was this built?
 How old is my boat?

-If you know the hull/sail number for the boat, you can likely find out the answer by reviewing the following table (Please note that for several reasons, this table is not definitive or guaranteed to be accurate, but may serve as a reasonable guide for the approximate age of a Laser):
+If you know the hull/sail number for the boat, you can likely find out the answer by reviewing the following table (Please note that for several reasons, this table is not definitive or guaranteed to be accurate, but may serve as a reasonable guide for the approximate age of a boat):